Fairmount College of Liberal Arts and Sciences

 Academic Honesty and Code of Conduct

-The faculty of Fairmount College strongly endorses the statement on academic honesty, the student code of conduct and the appeals procedure outlined in the Student Handbook.
-(Also see Student Academic Honesty, Student Code of Conduct and Court of Student Academic Appeals in this catalog.)
+The faculty of Fairmount College strongly endorses the statement on academic honesty, the student code of conduct and the appeals procedure outlined in policy 2.17/Student Academic Honesty of the WSU Policies and Procedures Manual (https://wichita.edu/policiesprocedures).
+Also see Student Academic Honesty, Student Code of Conduct and Court of Student Academic Appeals in this catalog.

 Degrees and Certificates Offered